Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 The Sony a9 can shoot a photo burst of an insane 20 frames per second – yes, that’s with a 24MP RAW file.

-This is another one of the huge advantages of mirrorless cameras, not having a mirror to get in the way, and being able to see exactly what the sensor is seeing.
+This is another one of the enormous advantages of mirrorless cameras, not having a mirror to get in the way and being able to see exactly what the sensor is seeing.

 You can continue to shoot a photo burst while seeing what you’re doing in the EVF.
 There is no blackout like with DSLRs.

 I don’t like to draw attention to myself while I’m traveling.